 You might be given a big project, but that depends on your responsibilities, your department, and your supervisor.

 Third, there are usually caps on the amount of time that you can work, and you’ll probably never work enough hours to be more than a part-time worker.

 During a co-op, you’re working directly with a company to gain real world experience while you’re in school.
 You might be working full-time or part-time, but you’ll have a job where other people are depending on you.

-At most schools, your co-op wages don’t count toward your Expected Family Contribution, which means that you won’t have to worry about paying more in tuition because you’re working.
+At most schools, your co-op wages don’t count toward your expected family contribution (EFC), which means you won’t have to worry about paying more in tuition because you’re working.

-Co-op earnings are considered regular earned income for tax purposes and are reported as earned income on the FAFSA (for the FAFSA prior-prior base year in which it was earned).
-However, also on the FAFSA is question 44f that asks the student to report co-op earnings.
+Co-op earnings are considered regular earned income for tax purposes and are reported as earned income on the FAFSA.
+Also on the FAFSA is question 44f, which asks the student to report co-op earnings.